-Though there may be some organisations where a sole S2S suite works just fine for their sourcing and procurement needs, for the majority of larger organisations, and especially those operating on a global scale, that’s not the case.
+Though there may be some organizations where a sole procure-to-pay (P2P) suite works just fine for their sourcing and procurement needs, for the majority of larger organizations, and especially those operating on a global scale, that’s not the case.

-Digitisation of procurement and sourcing are in full force and the applications that provide these services are, too.
-But these vendors typically offer full end-to-end source-to-settle (S2S) suites with only a part of their solution dedicated to procurement and sourcing.
-In the latest “2019 Gartner Magic Quadrant for Procure-to-Pay Suites,” only 59% of respondents indicated that they used a sole solution for their P2P processes.
+Digitization of procurement and sourcing are in full force and the applications that provide these services are, too.
+But these vendors typically offer full end-to-end procure-to-pay (P2P) suites with only a part of their solution dedicated to procurement and sourcing.
 Times are changing.
-And the days of an end-to-end S2S suite are coming to an end.
+And the days of an end-to-end P2P suite are coming to an end.

 Change your view of integration

-According to Gartner’s report “Don’t Assume You Have to Use an S2S Suite to Digitalise Procurement and Sourcing,” “One of the main reasons that buying organisations are attracted to the full suites is to minimise integrations.
-While this is understandable, it can’t be prioritised over having the right solutions.”
+According to Gartner’s report “Don’t Assume You Have to Use a Source-to-Settle Suite to Digitalize Procurement and Sourcing,” “One of the main reasons that buying organizations are attracted to the full suites is to minimize integrations.
+While this is understandable, it can’t be prioritized over having the right solutions.”

 Gartner supports this sort of ecosystem of preconnected partners.
-And though this may cause a conflict for many S2S vendors, that’s not the case with Basware.
-We agree that ERP omnisuites have failed customers and in this same chord, believe that S2S suites will, too.
-Instead, we’re offering customers Networked P2P with a strong API framework and 100% spend capture.
-Using this as the core solution, customers can build category specific strategies to leverage latest innovations such as cognitive sourcing, services governance, or contingent workforce management, yet capturing all spend into a single platform.
+And though this may cause a conflict for many P2P vendors, that’s not the case with Basware.
+We agree that ERP omnisuites have failed customers and in this same chord, believe that P2P suites will, too.
+Instead, we’re offering customers a Networked P2P with a strong API framework and 100% data capture.
+Using this as the core solution, customers can then connect to the specialist solutions they want to assist their business with contract lifecycle management, sourcing, vendor risk management, procurement, or spend analytics.

 Consider a Specialist

-Though a “one size fits all” tactic might seem like an easy solution to your S2S problems, this sort of blanket approach isn’t practical.
-It’s clear that no vendor offers a full source to pay suite that is best in class across all modules.
-By going with a full S2S suite, customers are locking themselves into suites of uneven quality that will often take years to roll out.
+Though a “one size fits all” tactic might seem like an easy solution to your P2P problems, this sort of blanket approach isn’t practical.
+It’s clear that no vendor offers a full procure to pay suite that is best in class across all modules.
+By going with a full P2P suite, customers are locking themselves into suites of uneven quality that will often take years to roll out.
 This can lead to low and slow adoption rates.
-And in order to achieve user adoption, Gartner says you “should focus on finding solutions that fits your buying organisation’s needs as closely as possible.
+And in order to achieve user adoption, Gartner says you “should focus on finding solutions that fits your buying organization’s needs as closely as possible.
 This means that, in many areas, it makes sense to consider alternative specialist solutions to replace or — in some cases complement — the suite offerings.”

 Solutions for complex sourcing categories, like packaging and logistics.